Unpackerr/unpackerr/README.md

 ## About

 This application runs as a daemon on your download host.
-It checks for completed downloads and extracts them so Radarr and/or Sonarr may import them.
+It checks for completed downloads and extracts them so Radarr and/or Sonarr and/or Lidarr may import them.

 There are a handful of options out there for extracting and deleting files after your client downloads them.
 I just didn't care for any of them, so I wrote my own.
 I